chanhosuh/chanhosuh.github.io-src/content/12_coins_problem.md

 generalize to more coins and more weighings.
 If we allow four weighings, what's the largest number of coins for which we can determine the fake coin?
 With three weighings, we saw that 12 is the optimal number.
-Anymore, and we simplywould not have enough codewords.
+Anymore, and we simply would not have enough codewords.

 For four weighings, we have 3^4 = 81 possible codewords.
 As before OOOO is not allowed, so that leaves us with 80 possibilities.
 Again,